edits: 10/2015, 4/2019

 Where it all began

-Lot's of questions.
-To get to the root of this issue, we have to go back to Genesis, the first book of the bible, to the story of Adam and Eve in the garden.
+To get to the root of all this we have to go back to Genesis, the first book of the bible, to the story of Adam and Eve in the garden.
 Regardless of what you believe about creation, let's just consider what this tale has to teach us.
 The bible says God put the man and the woman in a beautiful garden, and there, they were completely free to do just about anything they wanted to do.
 The bible also says they "were naked and felt no shame" (Gen.2:25).
 Many people think of this as a wonderful fantasy to dream of, and it would seem God did a pretty splendid job here!
 But then there were those two trees in the middle of the garden, one called the "tree of life", and the other, the "tree of knowledge of good and evil" (Gen.2:9).
-The bible records no restrictions given by God to Adam or Eve, so that they were free to do anything they pleased, with the exception of eating from the one "tree of knowledge of good and evil" (Gen.2:16‑17).
-He went as far as to warn that eating from this tree would kill them!
+The bible records only one restriction given by God to Adam or Eve.
+They were apparently free to do anything they pleased, undoubtedly including many mistakes, with the lone exception of eating from the one "tree of knowledge of good and evil".
+God went as far as to warn that eating from this tree would kill them!(Gen.2:16‑17).

 When we consider God in the role of the ultimate "parent", and look at the wonderful environment and near total freedom God gave his "kids", you'd have to conclude that God would indeed make a pretty awesome Mom or Dad.
 But like all parents with children that don't really know everything (even though they think they do), sooner or later there was bound to be something to which God had to say "NO".
 Lets face it: offering a world with absolutely nothing dangerous to avoid or respect doesn't make much sense.
 Well we all know how the story quickly turned sour when they finally succumbed to temptation and ate of that tree.
 As a result, God banished them from the garden and was very upset at their choice.